Egypt in April 2026: Easter & Spring Holiday With Tips

 Sinai Liberation Day marks the day Egypt regained full control over the Sinai Peninsula.
 Across the country, especially in Cairo and Sinai, you'll find parades, concerts, and patriotic ceremonies.
 Flags wave proudly and streets are filled with a festive spirit.
 You can feel the locals' strong sense of national pride and celebration, and it's a perfect time to learn about Egypt's modern history.

-It is best to dress in layers in Egypt in April.
-Choose loose clothes made from cotton or linen to stay cool, and bring a sweater or light jacket for the evening.
-In addition, comfortable shoes are good choices for you to walk a lot when visiting temples and markets.
+April weather is warm during the day and mild at night.
+So, it is best to dress in layers in Egypt in April.
+Choose loose clothes made from cotton or linen to stay cool (long and short options), and bring a light jacket for the evening.

 Welcome the Egypt's Spring With Odynovo